tilemill-project/tilemill/_posts/docs/reference/0204-02-04-interface-tour.md

 **Color palette**

 TileMill keeps track of all the colors you use in a project and makes it easy to edit them with a color picker.

+## Editing tools

+**Interaction editor**

+Clicking on the ‘Interaction’ icon will display a panel for adding a legend and interactive tooltips to your map.

 **Font reference**